tienfeek/chute-tutorials/Android/ListingChutesTutorial/README.md

 			}
 		});
 </code></pre>
-<code>GCChutes.update()</code> callback returns new updated GCChuteModel in its response data.
+<code>GCChutes.update(Context context, GCChuteModel chuteModel, GCHttpCallback<GCChuteModel> callback)</code> callback returns new updated GCChuteModel in its response data.
 If the callback succeeds, Toast message appears indicating that the chute has been updated.

-When "Delete" button gets clicked, the selected chute ID is passed to the <code>GCChutes.delete()</code> callback.
+When "Delete" button gets clicked, the selected chute ID is passed to the <code>GCChutes.delete(Context context, String id, GCHttpCallback<GCChuteCollection> callback)</code> callback.
 If the callback succeeds, Toast message appears indicating that the selected chute has been deleted.
 <pre><code>
 Button delete = (Button) dialog.findViewById(R.id.buttonDelete);
 		delete.setOnClickListener(new OnClickListener() {